Code of Conduct

 a) require discontinuance of the private activity creating the conflict;

-(3) If the Board Members find that the provisions of this Code of Conduct have been violated by the Chair, they may make recommendations to the Lieutenant Governor in Counsel with respect to actions that should be taken.
+(3) If the Board Members find that the provisions of this Code of Conduct have been violated by the Chair, they may make recommendations to the Lieutenant Governor in Council with respect to actions that should be taken.